Optimize Rate Limits for Application Workloads

 Consider these tips for managing throttling and rate limits when you design your app:

-• Remember, some Selling Partner APIs may have functional limits on the frequency that data can be requested or written for a given seller, so we don't suggest using all of your throughput on one seller at a time.
+- Remember, some Selling Partner APIs can have functional limits on the frequency that data can be requested or written for a given seller, so we don't suggest using all of your throughput on one seller at a time.